-This slice of paradise consists of 225 acre of forested land nestled in the foothills of the Catskills near Albany.
 The land was purchased by Joan’s family in the early 1970's.
 It was originally settled in the early 1800's, most likely as a sheep farm.
 When her parents moved to a different farm keeping the place to pass on to their children, Joan left her life on the horse farm in southern California where she was living and decided to renovate the house and barn.

 Once Jason moved in, He spent two months clearing trees to access the incredible view of the Helderburg escarpment and the Adirondack mountains.
 They started harvesting fence posts and firewood, and clearing old, over grown fields.
 They experimented with tapping maple trees, wild mushroom hunting and growing niche crops like Lotus.
 They planted a garden to feed themselves and their help.